koh-gt/ferrite-core/doc/build-osx.md

     ```

 ## Disable-wallet mode
-When the intention is to run only a P2P hout a wallet, Litecoin Core may be
+When the intention is to run only a P2P hout a wallet, Ferrite Core may be
 compiled in disable-wallet mode with:
 ```shell
 ./configure --disable-wallet